StrawberryBe/analytics.de-DE/help/implement/js-implementation/accelerated-mobile-pages.md

  </thead>
  <tbody>
   <tr>
-   <td colname="col1"> <p> Ist das Video-Tracking für die Vorlage „<code>adobeanalytics</code>“ oder „<code>adobeanalytics_nativeConfig</code>“ verfügbar? </p> </td>
+   <td colname="col1"> <p> Is video tracking available for either the <code> "adobeanalytics" </code> or <code> "adobeanalytics_nativeConfig" </code> template? </p> </td>
    <td colname="col2"> <p> Leider noch nicht.
 Der AMP-Standard unterstützt lediglich Auslöser für „visible“, „click“ und „timer“.
 Spezifische Auslöser für das Video-Tracking, auf die der amp-analytics-Tag hört, werden noch nicht unterstützt.
-Da das „<code>adobeanalytics_nativeConfig</code>“-Tag nur einmal geladen werden kann, ist es nicht mit der Videoanzeige kompatibel, die nach dem Laden des AMP erfolgt. </p> </td>
+Also, because the <code> "adobeanalytics_nativeConfig" </code> tag can only be loaded once, it is not compatible with video viewing which occurs after the AMP has loaded. </p> </td>
   </tr>
   <tr>
-   <td colname="col1"> <p>Sie haben erwähnt, dass die Besucherinflation mit der „<code>adobeanalytics_nativeConfig</code>“-Vorlage in Ihrem Vergleich geringer ausfällt.
+   <td colname="col1"> <p>Sie haben erwähnt, dass die Besucherinflation mit der „<code> adobeanalytics_nativeConfig </code>“-Vorlage in Ihrem Vergleich geringer ausfällt.
 Was bedeutet das?
-Wodurch wird eine Besucherinflation in der „<code>adobeanalytics</code>“- oder „<code>adobeanalytics_nativeConfig</code>“-Lösung verursacht? </p> </td>
+What would cause visitor inflation in either the <code> "adobeanalytics" </code> or the <code> “adobeanalytics_nativeConfig” </code> solution? </p> </td>
-   <td colname="col2"> <p>Die „<code>adobeanalytics</code>“-Vorlage erlaubt es Adobe Analytics nicht, ein Cookie zur Identifizierung von Besuchern abzulegen.
-Dies bedeutet, dass alle Besuche und Besucher Ihrer AMP-Seite in Ihrer Report Suite als neue und unabhängige Besuche und Besucher behandelt werden. </p> <p>Mit der „<code>adobeanalytics_nativeConfig</code>“-Vorlage kann jedoch in fast allen Fällen das Adobe Analytics-Cookie zur Identifizierung von Besuchern abgelegt werden, mit Ausnahme von neuen Besuchern, die den Safari-Browser verwenden.
+   <td colname="col2"> <p>The <code> “adobeanalytics” </code> template does not allow Adobe Analytics to set a visitor identification cookie; this means all visits and visitors to your AMP page will be treated as a new and independent visit and visitor in your report suite. </p> <p>The <code> “adobeanalytics_nativeConfig” </code> template, however, allows the Adobe Analytics visitor identification cookie to be set in nearly all cases, except for new visitors using the Safari browser.
 Dies bedeutet, dass alle Besucher, die Safari verwenden und die Website eines Publishers noch nicht besucht haben, in Adobe Analytics-Reporting überhöht angezeigt werden. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Sollte ich eine separate Report Suite für AMPs verwenden? </p> </td>